 Sleep Positions After Surgery

-When recovering from a surgical procedure, the body pain usually worsens at night.
+When recovering from a surgical procedure, body pain usually worsens at night.
 Depending on where the pain is located, it can be challenging to maintain your regular sleeping position.

-Being faced with a new sleep position is irritating and could contribute towards post-surgery insomnia.
+Being faced with a new sleep position is irritating and could contribute to post-surgery insomnia.
 For this reason, it’s important to use all the tools at your disposal (i.e., pillows, painkillers, chiropractic devices) to find a sleep position that’s manageable.